markeverard/markeverard.github.io/pages/about.md

 I'm an [Episerver Most Valued Professional](https://world.episerver.com/emvp/#emvps) and have a considerable level of product and implementation knowledge built throughout my career.

-This site is collection of thoughts and posts that I've written over my  time.
+This site is collection of thoughts and posts that I've written through my  career.

 I aspire to write more.